troy-west/apache-kafka-vendor-tools/README.md

 Creating a table with *AS SELECT* and *KAFKA_TOPIC* will allow us to send the table to a topic.

-17. Now, list the topics managed by kafka:
+17. Now, list the topics managed by Kafka:

 ```ksql
 list topics;